particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 There is no software support for I2S on the P2, and while the RTL872x hardware supports I2S, the pins that it requires are in use by other ports.

-### Interrupts

-All pins can be used for interrupts on Gen 3 devices and the P2.

-There is a limit of 8 pin interrupts on the Argon; this limitation does not exist on the P2.

 ### Internal pull-up or pull-down

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

 - On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
 - On the Argon (Gen 3), the internal pull is approximately 13K.

+### MODE button

+The P2 MODE button does not have a hardware pull-up on it, so you must add an external pull-up (2.2K to 10K) to 3V3, or connect it to 3V3 if not using a button.

+### Interrupts

+All pins can be used for interrupts on Gen 3 devices and the P2.

+There is a limit of 8 pin interrupts on the Argon; this limitation does not exist on the P2.

 ### Retained memory